rtmigo/rtmigo.github.io/README.md

-Static HTML source for [rtmigo.github.io](https://rtmigo.github.io) homepage.
+Static HTML source for [rtmigo.github.io](https://rtmigo.github.io) page.

-Just redirects to the [github.com/rtmigo](https://github.com/rtmigo) profile page.
+As for now, it just redirects to the [github.com/rtmigo](https://github.com/rtmigo) profile.